 If an employee’s immediate supervisor is the subject of the grievance, the employee may file the grievance in writing with the department head.
 Immediate supervisors and department heads must respond to the employee in writing within seven calendar days of receipt of the grievance.

 2. Review of Grievance

 If the grievance is not satisfactorily resolved by the administrator or if the employee does not receive a response in accordance with the timelines outlined in this policy, the employee may submit a written response stating why the decision is unacceptable to the following persons in the order listed:

 - appropriate dean or senior management staff member;

-- Executive Vice President, Chief Operating and Financial Officer or designee.
+- Senior Executive Vice President, Chief Operating and Financial Officer or designee.